top of page

 Design systems make it easier for the design team to update design elements.
 As a product grows and becomes more sophisticated, the ability to introduce changes in the design without significant reworks becomes integral.

 Well-crafted design systems result from the co-creation of designers and developers involved in the product design process.
-Since both parties contribute to the design system, it helps to establish a strong bond between two teams—not only do the teams share the same visual and functional language when building a product, but they also actively collaborate during product design and development.
+Since both parties contribute to the design system, it helps to establish a strong bond between two teams.
+Not only do the teams share the same visual and functional language when building a product, but they also actively collaborate during product design and development.

-What are examples of design systems?
+What are some examples of design systems?

-1. Material Design by Google
+02. Material Design by Google

-Material Design is a comprehensive design system that includes visual design guidelines, interaction patterns, and a library of reusable components for designing and building digital products.
+Material Design is a comprehensive design system that includes visual design guidelines, interaction patterns and a library of reusable components for designing and building digital products.
 Material Design was originally designed for Google's web products and Android, but because this design system is so versatile, it can be used for different product types.

 Primary color palette from Atlassian’s style guide.